richy330/Documentation/_sources/Workbench_AnatomyOfWorkingExample.md

 ## Naming

 In order for the Example to work correctly, a naming structure has to be followed: Each Example.m filename must start with "Example", followed by additional characters of your choice.
 Inside the file, a class with the **same name** has to be defined.
-A valid Example.m file-name would be: "ExampleMathConstants.m", with a class named "ExampleMathConstants".
+A valid Example.m file-name would be: `ExampleMathConstants.m`, with a class named `ExampleMathConstants`.
 The class will contain certain properties and methods, which again have to follow a naming structure.
 If this structure is neglected, the Tutor Environment may ignore your Example setup, or not Validate your Example at all.
 If you follow the following code-examples, everything should work out fine.

 ## File Content
 The Example.m file contains a [Matlab-class](https://de.mathworks.com/help/matlab/object-oriented-programming.html), which defines tests and additional data.
 Meta-information like additional files and links are provided as class-properties, while tests are defined as methods, the so called matlabTutorTests, which again have to follow a naming-structure.

 ### Class-definition
-As usual, the class defined within the Example.m file should be consistent with the file-name.
-If we name our class "ExampleMathConstants", it should be placed in a file called "ExampleMathConstants.m".
-In order for the tests to be working, we have to inherit from the class "MatlabTutorExample".
+As usual, the class defined within the `Example.m` file should be consistent with the file-name.
+If we name our class `ExampleMathConstants`, it should be placed in a file called `ExampleMathConstants.m`.
+In order for the tests to be working, we have to inherit from the class `MatlabTutorExample`.
 A correct class-definition would look like the following:
 ```
 classdef ExampleMathConstants < MatlabTutorExample
     % Mathematische Konstanten, Format
     %
 ```

 ### Properties
 If you are unsure about what properties are, or how they work in Matlab, you may want to take a look at these resources:<br>